 An introduction to critical thinking and traditional logic including argument analysis, fallacies, and basic symbolic logic.
-Fall.
+Fall of odd-numbered years.

 2163.
 Death and Dying.

 A study of the role of death in human experience, including historical and cultural views of death and afterlife, the nature of grief, and ethical issues related to death and dying.
 Spring of odd-numbered years.